lostpebble/pullstate/README.md

 As marked with numbers in the code:

-1. Place your app into a variable for easy of use.
+1. Place your app into a variable for ease of use.
 After which, we do our initial rendering as usual - this will register the initial async actions which need to be resolved onto our Pullstate `instance`.

-2. We enter into a `while()` loop using `instance.hasAsyncStateToResolve()`, which will return `true` unless there is no async state in our React tree left to resolve.
+2. We enter into a `while()` loop using `instance.hasAsyncStateToResolve()`, which will return `true` unless there is no async state in our React tree to resolve.
 Inside this loop we immediately resolve all async state with `instance.resolveAsyncState()` before rendering again.
 This renders our React tree until all state is deeply resolved.

 3. Once there is no more async state to resolve, we can pull out the snapshot of our Pullstate instance - and we stuff that into our HTML to be hydrated on the client.